Asiana Treks and Tours

 Important Note

-Winter Season: Cold temperatures start in late November or early December, but clear skies suit budget travelers.
+Winter Season: Cold temperatures start in late November or early December, but clear skies suit budget travellers.
 Lower-elevation treks and skiing/snowboarding in ski resorts are popular activities.

 Spring Season: From late February to May, warmer temperatures make it perfect for Trekking.
 Rhododendrons bloom, adding to the scenic beauty.
 Celebrations like Holi and Buddha Jayanti occur during this time.